 DOCTOR OF MINISTRY (DMin)

-The Master of Ministry forms part of a nested suite of postgraduate programs that also includes the Graduate Diploma of Ministry and Master of Ministry.
+The Doctor of Ministry forms part of a nested suite of postgraduate programs that also includes the Graduate Diploma of Ministry and Master of Ministry.

 It is a professional degree for those wanting to research and reflect at an advanced level.
 Its aim is to assist Christian leaders in developing their personal, spiritual, pastoral and intellectual capacities.
 As with the other postgraduate degrees, t is usually studied part-time to ensure an ongoing process of reflection-on-action and enable students to keep abreast of contemporary approaches to and research in the field of Ministry Practice.